 Consider, for instance, a doctor assessing a patient's risk of a bacterial infection.
 To improve their diagnosis, the doctor can order tests that reveal the values of unknown variables.
 However, the number of tests the doctor can run is limited (e.g., due to costs or time constraints), and they rely on an algorithm to determine which tests to perform.
 The algorithm, trained on vast amounts of data, is more accurate than the doctor in estimating the statistical relationships between the unknown variables and the disease risk.
 The doctor has their own (potentially inaccurate) beliefs about how test results relate to risk assessment and will interpret the results according to their beliefs.
 The doctor orders the tests recommended by the algorithm -- either because they recognize its superior data processing capabilities or because an insurance provider conditions funding on following the algorithm's selections.
 The algorithm's objective is to select the tests that lead the doctor to make the most accurate prediction.

 While we phrase the problem in terms of a doctor and an algorithm, similar problems appear in other domains as well.
 For example, in bail decisions, a judge may use an algorithm to determine which aspects of a defendant’s record to scrutinize.
 In hiring, an algorithm may guide which aspects of an applicant's file to review or suggest questions for the interview.
 Similarly, an algorithm may assist investors in due diligence by highlighting key aspects of a firm to review before making an investment.
 Beyond these domains, in which features correspond to tests of different types, a similar challenge arises in product design, e.g., when designing dashboards and deciding on a fixed subset of features to display to assist humans in various prediction tasks.
 The choice prioritizes features that the human can interpret correctly over those that may be more useful but are harder to interpret.
-For a concrete example, many weather apps display humidity which people in general know how to interpret instead of displaying the dew point, even though the latter better captures the discomfort caused by humidity \cite{NOAA_DewPoint}.
+For a concrete example, many weather apps display humidity which people in general know how to interpret instead of displaying the dew point, even though the latter better captures the discomfort caused by humidity (\cite{NOAA_DewPoint}).

-In the remainder of this introduction, we begin with a qualitative discussion, identifying two fundamental tradeoffs in AI-assisted decision-making.
-Then, we provide a brief summary of our model and demonstrate how both tradeoffs manifest within our framework with a concrete example.
+In the remainder of this introduction, we begin with a qualitative discussion that identifies two fundamental tradeoffs in AI-assisted decision-making.
+We then provide a brief summary of our model and demonstrate how both tradeoffs manifest within our framework through a concrete example.
 Finally, we summarize the main results of our formal analysis.